berkebatman/virtual-pet/ReadMe.md

     GOODNEWS!
 YOU CAN HELP YOUR PET BE HEALTHIER.
     6) When you walk the pet by using the walk() prototype function, its fitness will increase by +4.
 Maximum fitness level a pet can have is +10.

-    7) When you feed the pet by using feed() prototype function, its hunger level will decrease by 3.
+    7) When you feed the pet by using feed() prototype function, its hunger level will decrease by -3.
 Minumum huger level a pet can have is 0.

+    8) Check your pet's condition by using the checkUp() function.
+If your pet needs anything, it will tell you.
+It is programmed as below:

+            if the pet's fitness is 3 or less, it should return 'I need a walk' if the pet's hunger is 5 or more, it should return 'I am hungry' if both of the above are true, it should return 'I am hungry AND I need a walk' if neither of the above are true, it should return 'I feel great!'

+    9)